 Bariatric surgery tends to be the saving grace for these men and women who can finally lose excess body mass to boost their quality of life significantly.

 Does bariatric surgery work?
 You bet.
 Millions have already turned to these procedures to lose 50% or more of their excess weight.
 Many bariatric patients manage to keep the weight off for the long term.

 However, there is a phenomenon known as post-bariatric weight gain, and the very thought of it strikes fear in the hearts of those who have undergone weight loss surgery.

 If you fear post-bariatric weight gain, there are signs you should look out for and ways to guard against the condition.
 At Healthy Life Bariatrics, we aim to help you lose excess weight and keep it off for life.
 That’s why we instruct all our patients on achieving weight loss greatness without post-bariatric weight gain getting in the way.
 Here is some of that advice.

 Before we get to ways to guard against weight gain following bariatric surgery, let’s delve into reasons why a bariatric patient may regain weight in the first place.

 Healthy Habits Have Slipped

 The digestive changes with the gastric bypass go beyond the changes made during the gastric sleeve.
 With the Roux-en-Y gastric bypass, your smaller stomach is rerouted to your small intestine.
-This limits the number of calories and amounts of nutrients your body can absorb.
+This limits the number of calories and nutrients your body can absorb.

-But fill your plate with too many unhealthy foods and fail to exercise and you could experience a regain of some of the weight you lost.
+But fill your plate with too many unhealthy foods and fail to exercise, and you could experience a regain of some of the weight you lost.